back2debug/zendesk_scripts/README.md

 ## Security Reminder

 ⚠️ **Never commit API credentials to version control.** Use environment variables or secure credential management systems.

-## License

-These scripts are provided as-is for reference purposes.

 ---

 *Created during tenure as Support Engineer | Last updated: March 2023*